csshark/FormPoison/README.md

 The primary goal of FormPoison is to maximize XSS attack surface coverage by focusing on user-controlled forms, reflected inputs, frontend behavior and validation weaknesses.
 While the framework includes payloads for SQL Injection **XSS discovery and exploitation remains its core purpose**.

-FormPoison should not be considered a replacement for tools such as Burp Suite, OWASP ZAP, XSStrike or Nuclei.
-Instead, it is designed to complement existing offensive security workflows and improve testing efficiency during manual assessments.

 > **Before you start:** false positives may still occur.
 Although reflection validation and response analysis are implemented, some web applications always return `200 OK` responses regardless of input.
 Always manually verify findings before reporting them.

 > **Disclaimer:** The author is not responsible for triggering WAFs, IDS/IPS systems, account lockouts or other security controls.
 Use responsibly and only against systems you are authorized to test.